Addressing Common Mental Health Challenges In Foster Families

 For these purposes, there are a variety of resources available for foster parents.
 Families may also benefit from seeking out support groups and mentorship opportunities, and a strong support network of family, friends, and loved ones can be crucial as well.

-Online therapy for coping with family challenges
+Online therapy for coping with a child’s mental health issues

 A key responsibility of a foster parent is to support the mental health and overall well-being of the child in their care.
 To do this, they typically must look after their own mental health and well-being, too.
 Meeting with a therapist regularly is one way to support this goal.
 Therapy can give foster parents a safe space to express their feelings, get emotional support, and learn coping techniques for the challenges of foster parenting.